Complete Nazi Party Reichstag Election Results

 The Weimar Golden Year has just ended, and Germany has been plunged into utter chaos.
 The German population demanded the radical changes that the Nazis had been campaigning for.

 The December 1930 Reichstag election was a breakthrough not for Germany but for the Nazis.
-Some 6.8 million German voters voted for the NSDAP, which translated to 107 Nazi deputies.
+Some 6.8 million German voters voted for the NSDAP, which translated to 107 Nazi deputies out of a total of 577.
 Compared to just two years earlier, Hitler had increased the party’s popularity eightfold and become the second largest political party in Weimar Germany.

 The Nazis has now settled into the government but still hasn’t achieved its aim of a majority in the Reichstag.
 It needed the majority to dismantle the unsatisfying Weimar democracy.